jeanromainroy/text-to-speech/README.md

 A broad range of useful scripts made executable through speech.
 Running locally for privacy.

-The speech engine is based on the [SpeechBrain Toolkit](https://speechbrain.github.io/).
-Speech recognition model is fine-tuned on my voice.
-Everything else is tedious API integration.
+The speech engine is based on the [SpeechBrain Toolkit](https://speechbrain.github.io/), the speech recognition model is fine-tuned on my voice.

+Everything else is matching spoken instructions with target script and API integration.

-System runs on a high-end smartphone
+System runs on a high-end smartphone.

 ## Domains